Brianconn71/ms1-project/README.md

 My project for Milestone 1 of the Code Institute full stack developer course is on a fictitious band called Manson Avenue.

-I decided to do my project on a fictitious band, Manson Avenue, beacuse I have a keen interest in music and there are a lot of singers and bands thats don't have great websites.
+I decided to do my project on a fictitious band, Manson Avenue, beacuse I have a keen interest in music and there are a lot of singers and bands that don't have great websites.
 So, I decided to make my own.
 The band name, photos [Unsplash](www.unsplash.com), and any information I have displayed on the website is entirely fictitious.

-I wanted to achieve a minimalist website design so as to encourage newcomers to get involved and also to give current fans a way to communicate directly with the band.
-I wanted to make a simple websitte that enables fans old and new to find out more about the band and to find out the story and personalities of the band members.
-I also wanted to enable the band to display merchandise to there fans and to make it simple for fans to message the band and potentially make bookings for events.
+I wanted to achieve a minimalist website design so as to encourage newcomers to get involved and also to give current fans a way of communicating directly with the band.
+I wanted to make a simple website that enables fans old and new to find out more about the band and to find out the story and personalities of the band members.
+I also wanted to enable the band to display merchandise to their fans and to make it simple for fans to message the band and potentially make bookings for events.

 ## Table of Contents